By Mike Miller Updated April 20, 2022

 There is also a commercial fishing industry and that makes it a sure thing to get fresh seafood for lunch and dinner.

 There are also many charter fishing outfits on Chokoloskee that can take you on a trip to catch some fish.
-There are also tours that will take you out into the Ten Thousand Island and the Everglades.
+There are also tours that will take you out into the Ten Thousand Islands and the Everglades.

 There are a few motels and inns on Chokoloskee Island and even more in Everglades City.
 In addition to these, many people have cottages, homes, and even recreational vehicles available to rent.